siddhi-io/siddhi-execution-string/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">distinct</td>
-        <td style="vertical-align: top; word-wrap: break-word">To only have distinct string keys in the the aggregation.</td>
+        <td style="vertical-align: top; word-wrap: break-word">This is used to only have distinct values in the concatenated string that is returned.</td>
         <td style="vertical-align: top">false</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>